geocarvalho/sv-cnv-studies/README.md

 # CNV and SV papers in NGS
-Relevant studies with Structual Variants and Copy Number Variants in NGS (Genome, Exome and Target Sequencing) pipelines.
+Relevant studies with Structual Variants and Copy Number Variants in NGS (Genome, Exome and Amplicon Sequencing) pipelines.
 ---

 ## Background CNV and SV